billbuchanan/appliedcrypto/z_ctf/README.md

+# Encryption CTFs
+These are a collection of CTFs related to encryption.
-# Cracking an encrypted key
+## Cracking an encrypted key
 Bob has encrypted this RSA key pair with 128-bit AES.
 But he can't remember the password he applied.
 All he can remember is that it might have been his favouriate colour.
 Can you determine the two prime numbers (in hex) which make up the modulus?
 ```
 -----BEGIN ENCRYPTED PRIVATE KEY-----